 Many strains are available, including types with dark centers and dwarfs just 6 inches tall.
 Where gerberas are perennial, they can bloom at almost any time of year, unless frost kills them to the ground.
 In this case, they'll sprout from underground stems in spring and begin blooming shortly afterward.

 Outside the Coastal and Tropical South, they're traditionally treated as annuals.
-Plants in the Jaguar (810 in. tall) and Royal (1014 in. tall) series are early, dependable bloomers.
+Plants in the Jaguar (810 inches tall) and Royal (1014 inches tall) series are early, dependable bloomers.

 Most people start with trans- plants, but you can also grow gerberas from seed.
 Seed must be fresh to germinate well.
 Sow in moist potting soil; keep air temperature at about 70F.
 Water carefully.
 Seed may take several weeks to sprout.
 Seedlings flower in 4 to 6 months.

 Powdery mildew can be a problem when humidity is high and temperatures are moderate.
 Crowded plantings and shade makes the problem even worse.
 The best defense is to start with disease-free plants and to choose the newer, more disease-resistant selections.
 If a chemical control is needed, consult your local Cooperative Extension Office for a recommendation.